 All new and renewal applications are processed within the CMS standard of 45 calendar days from the received date of the signed application.
-The receipt date (Processing Day One) is the calendar day on which the county social services office receives the signed application.
+The receipt date (Processing Day One) is the calendar day on which the county social services office or the local office of the federally recognized tribe receives the signed application.
 Mail picked up from the post office for processing on a non-State business day is determined as officially received on the next State business day.
-Applicants may apply via telephone with a DSS and the date of the application will be the call date.
+Applicants may apply via telephone with a DSS or the federally recognized tribe and the date of the application will be the call date.
 However, applicants must follow up with a signature page within the application processing time frame.
 Any unsigned application is not a valid application and does not preserve the potential effective date even if the child is ultimately approved for coverage.

 Enrollment Fee:

-Counties collect an annual enrollment fee when family income is between 159% and 211% of FPL.
+Counties or the federally recognized tribe collect an annual enrollment fee when family income is between 159% and 211% of FPL.
 The annual fee is \$50 per child, with a \$100 maximum per family for two or more children.
-The county DSS retains each enrollment fee to help offset application processing administrative costs.
+The county DSS or the federally recognized tribe retains each enrollment fee to help offset application processing administrative costs.
 Applicants who are members of a federally recognized American Indian tribe and Alaskan Natives are exempt from the enrollment fee and are identified by a unique race code and enrollment category.